neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 from movement.io import load_bboxes
 ```

 We currently support loading bounding boxes' tracks in the VGG Image Annotator (VIA) format only.
+However, like in the poses datasets, we additionally provide a `from_numpy()` method, with which we can build a [movement bounding boxes dataset](target-poses-and-bboxes-dataset) from a set of NumPy arrays.

 ::::{tab-set}
 :::{tab-item} VGG Image Annotator